- Home

 Energy Aggregation

-Fairfield City Council has decided to place energy aggregation issues on the November 7, 2023 ballot.
-Two separate issues will be placed on the ballot: one for natural gas and one for electric.
-If these issues pass, the City of Fairfield will register to become a certified aggregator with the Public Utilities Commission of Ohio (PUCO).
-This will allow city officials to negotiate utility rates for the electric and natural gas use for residents and small businesses that use Duke Energy Ohio.
+On November 7, 2023, the majority of voters in the City of Fairfield voted “Yes” on giving City Council the authority to start energy aggregation programs.
+Since then, the City has become a certified aggregator with the Public Utilities Commission of Ohio (PUCO).
+Being a certified aggregator allows city officials to negotiate utility rates for the electric and natural gas use for residents and small businesses that use Duke Energy Ohio.

 What is an Energy Aggregation Program?